clarkgrubb/data-tools/README.md

 This forces the client to determine the meaning of the positions and hard code those positions in code.

+The [JSON Schema](https://json-schema.org/) standard can be used make sure that JSON is as expected:

+    $ brew install check-jsonschema

+    $ echo '{"type": "object", "required": ["id"]}' > schema.json

+    $ echo '[1,2,3]' | check-jsonschema --schemafile schema.json -
+    Schema validation errors were encountered.
+      -::$: [1, 2, 3] is not of type 'object'

+    $ echo '{"foo": 3}' | check-jsonschema --schemafile schema.json -
+    Schema validation errors were encountered.
+      -::$: 'id' is a required property

 <a name="yaml"/>

 ## yaml